Patrick Body Authors

 “Each year, the top two career choices have increasingly become either civil service jobs or working at an SOE,” says Jenny Chan, Associate Professor of Sociology at the Hong Kong Polytechnic University.
 “Applicants are looking towards stability and security, and there is a much greater sense of anxiety related to the importance of getting these jobs.”

-The issue with state-related work is that demand for these roles is massive.
+Demand for these state-related roles is very high.
 In 2024, a record 3.4 million young Chinese people took the civil service entrance exam, an increase of 400,000 from the year before, and triple the number of 2014.
 A particularly notable example came when China National Nuclear Corp announced on the company’s social media that it had received 1,196,273 applications for just 1,730 core positions.

-“Many younger people are considering roles in SOEs; the consolidation that is happening in MNCs and other smaller companies means that the stability of a state-owned company is appealing,” says Jiaxin Yao, a 30-year-old from Shanghai who recently started a job at a Chinese SOE, working in investor relations.
+“Many younger people are considering roles in SOEs; stability of a state-owned company is appealing,” says Jiaxin Yao, a 30-year-old from Shanghai who recently started a job at a Chinese SOE, working in investor relations.
 “As long as you pass the tests, you can potentially get a job in an SOE, so it is less related to your major, but there were also over 100 applicants for my role, so success is not guaranteed.”

 “We do see a high influx of both men and women, old and young, into the gig economy,” says Chan.
 “It looks like the total quantity of orders they get has been increasing over the last few years, but on average, even if they are delivering more, the delivery fees have been going down, so it is harder to make a good salary.”

-The mismatch between what graduates are trained for and the kinds of jobs being created is stark.
+There is currently something of a mismatch between what graduates are trained for and the kinds of jobs being created during the ongoing economic transition in the country.
 Each year, China’s millions of university graduates are mainly concentrated in business, finance or generic liberal arts fields.
 Yet labor demand is shifting toward vocational skills, advanced manufacturing and green technologies.
 The result is a surplus of white-collar job seekers chasing limited openings, while employers in technical sectors struggle to recruit appropriately skilled workers.

 Social expectations also play a role.
 Many graduates are reluctant to take up so-called “low-end” jobs in manufacturing, services or smaller cities, even as those roles remain vacant.
 This reflects both a preference for urban white-collar work and the rising aspirations of a generation raised during China’s boom years.
 The cultural gap between expectations and available work has led to phenomena like “lying flat” (tang ping), where young people disengage from the labor market.